Rebates and concessions

 To check your eligibility, contact your gas provider and ask for an application.

-Water rebates
+Water rebates and concessions

 • Queensland Pensioner Concession Card